AdePhil/creatella-react-test/INFO.md

 ### Run the frontend

 - Navigate to public/front-end from the root folder.
-Run npm run start or yarn start in the root folder.
+Run npm run start or yarn start.
 - The app starts at http://localhost:8000/ and be viewed on the browser.

 ## Features Implemented